kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/multimedia-and-layout/multimedia-html-elements.md

-# Multimedia html elements
+# Multimedia HTML Elements

 *Estimated time: 30 Minutes*

 ---

-These lessons will focus on creating interactions on your web pages.
+In this lesson, we'll focus on creating interactions on your web pages.
 First, we’ll review the interactions you already know how to create.
 Then we’ll learn new HTML Elements that have built-in interactivity.
-Then, you’ll learn the basics of JavaScript.

 ## Review: Link, Details, Hover, and Cursor